zbh888/BigDataProject/Data Mining/readme.md

  It creates directories `A`, `B`, `C` under `bigdata2021/project_result`

  That is the result of three models tested on the testset.
-The structure of the dataframe is ` ("label", "date", "prediction")`
+The structure of the dataframe is ` ("label", "date", "prediction") : (Int, String, Int)`

  Those three models are best performed on validation set among those total five models